Wazzaio/wazza-docs/source/index.md

 # Introduction

+> Code will appear here!

 The Wazza API is organized around REST.
 Our API is designed to have predictable, resource-oriented URLs and to use HTTP response codes to indicate API errors.
 We use built-in HTTP features, like HTTP authentication and HTTP verbs, which can be understood by off-the-shelf HTTP clients.
 JSON will be returned in all responses from the API, including errors (though if you're using API bindings, we will convert the response to the appropriate language-specific object).

-We have language SDKs in Shell, objective-C and Java.
+We have language SDKs in Shell, objective_c and Java.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

+## First time use

+Head on to [login] page and enter your credentials.
+You will be redirected to the Dashboard page and prompted to add a new Mobile Application.
+After this, Wazza will start to crunch data and it will soon be available here.
+If you click in any of the available applications, you will be able to see more KPIs.
+In the same way, if you click any of these KPIs, you will get access to detailed information including charts.

 # Registration